rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

   console.log('Port ' + data.port + ' ALLM changed to ' + data.autoLowLatencyModeCapable)
 })
 ```

-**TODO**: This is different than how we currently do context parameters on events.
-Will need some Firebolt SDK work to generate this API.

 `autoLowLatencyModeCapable` - whether or not ALLM is advertised as supported in the E-EDID for the port.